Car accident can cause severe damage to connective tissues, especially in the knees, back, and neck.

 Car accidents can cause injuries in several ways, however, one aspect that many people don’t pay attention to is the way it affects the connective tissues.
 These tissues are located in various parts of the body such as the neck, knees, spine and elbows.
 Connective tissues are fibrous and tough, and bend together bones and cartilage at joints.
 Connective tissues are also known as soft tissues.

 Even a minor car accident can cause damage to the connective tissues, whether through direct trauma or as a result of unnatural twisting of the body during a crash or when you brace yourself for the impact.
-In this post, our St. Louis car wreck lawyer will discuss some of the common connective tissue injuries that can result from car crashes.

 In event of a crash, knees are usually the first body part to come in direct contact with a hard surface, because the legs tend to slam into the dashboard or into the console.
 Tears or sprains can also occur when the body gets twisted during a crash, and they may require surgery if they are serious enough.
 In most cases, rest and physical therapy are enough to treat minor injuries.